DILING69/diling69.github.io/_pages/teaching.md

 toc_sticky: true
 ---

-Below is the list detailing the classes that I have served as an undergraduate teaching assistant for at UCSD.
+Below is the list detailing the classes that I have served as an undergraduate/graduate teaching assistant for at UCSD.
 Instructors are listed in the order in which I worked with them.
 Instructor evaluations are attached if available.

 <!-- ### Teaching by Department
 {: .no_toc .text-delta }